Over the past decade, coconut oil has skyrocketed in popularity as the negative myths surrounding saturated fat subside.

 - MCFAs—especially caprylic acid—have evidence showing they can play a significant role in the management of epilepsy.
 In fact, several studies indicate that supplementation with MCT oil significantly improves epileptic seizure control (16, 17, 18).

-- There is building evidence that MCFAs may also play a beneficial role in the treatment—and potentially prevention—of Alzheimer’s disease (19, 20, 21).
+- There is some degree of evidence that MCFAs may also play a beneficial role in the treatment of Alzheimer’s disease (19, 20, 21).

 - As MCFAs convert to energy without requiring digestion by bile acids, they may hold benefits for sporting performance.
 However, the studies are a mixture of positives and negatives (22, 23, 24).